Consistency of a range of penalised cost approaches for detecting multiple changepoints: General Framework

-Each region $\bS_j$ with an odd index $j$ does not contain a true changepoint, and each region with an even index has exactly one true changepoint in the middle.
+where we define $n_0=n_{m^\ast+1}=0$.
 See the top plot of Figure \ref{Fig:1} for an example of this partitioning of the data.
-We call this a $m^\ast$-split of the data.
+In this way, each region $\bS_j$ with an odd index $j$ does not contain a true changepoint, and each region with an even index has exactly one true changepoint in the middle, satisfying our definition of local regions.
+Therefore we can verify if Conditions~\ref{cond.1} and \ref{cond.2} are satisfied on $\{\bS_1,\bS_2, \dots,\bS_{2m^\ast+1}\}$, depending on specific problem.

 We are now ready to give a unified result for the changepoint estimation under our penalised cost criteria in the following theorem.